sethvincent/development-environments-for-beginners/chapters/09-ruby.md

 end
 ```

-Serve the index.erb view on the root url with the following code block. note that an erb view is rendered using the `erb` method, and you don't have to include the .erb file suffix.
+Serve the index.erb view on the root url with the following code block.
+Note that an erb view is rendered using the `erb` method, and you don't have to include the .erb file suffix.
 Sinatra automatically looks in a folder named views, so you only have to pass the file name:

 ```
 get '/' do